ProfessorCogmind/Auto-Gear/README.md

 See LICENSE for details.

-Disclaimer

-AUTO-GEAR is intended for legitimate email automation, notification, and system-alert use.

-Users are responsible for complying with the terms of service of their SMTP provider and all applicable laws and regulations.

-Author
+Final

+AUTO-GEAR is built around a simple idea:

+Create an email.
+Choose when it runs.
+Let the local machine handle it.

-Developed as a local email automation project originally built for network monitoring and alerting.
+It started as a network-alert script and is being developed into a broader local email automation tool.